slreynolds/decentralize-your-internet/README.md

     ![Build Now Button](images/Jenkins_Run.png)
     - Click on the Build Number, on the lower left, then on "Console Output":
     ![Hello World Console Output](images/Jenkins_Output.png)

-topics
-- jenkins config as code
-- pipelines as code
-- jenkins only pulls, no push
-- security architecture

 # Step 5 - run nextcloud